martin41goudxpw/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' – Leonardo da Vinci.
 In coding, this translates to striving for clear, concise code that's easy to read, understand, and maintain.
 It means avoiding unnecessary complexity, favoring readability over cleverness, and continuously refactoring to keep your codebase lean and efficient.
 Remember, what you build today may need to be debugged or expanded tomorrow by someone else—or even yourself after months have passed."

 In essence, always aim to write code that is as simple as possible but no simpler, because in programming, simplicity often leads to better performance, fewer bugs, and greater longevity of your software.

+# 2024-01-07
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, strive to write clean, readable, and maintainable code.
+Always look for ways to reduce complexity by breaking down problems into smaller modules, following DRY (Don't Repeat Yourself) principles, and using established design patterns.
+Remember that the code you write today may need to be understood and modified tomorrow or years from now, so invest in clarity and simplicity."

+Additionally, "Optimize for readability and maintainability first, performance second.
+Premature optimization is the root of all evil." — Donald Knuth.
+This reminds us that while writing efficient code is crucial, it should not come at the expense of code understandability and adaptability.
+Modern hardware often mitigates the need for micro-optimizations, and well-written, high-level code can often be optimized later if profiling indicates a bottleneck.